tcool86/PrototypeGame/README.md

 Written in Swift v3.2 using Xcode 9, and deployed initially to MacOSX 10.12 (Sierra)

+Update 12/18/2020:
-I'm no longer developing this project, but the concept has carried over to another project I'm creating using the [Unity](https://unity3d.com/) game engine.
+I'm no longer developing this project, but the concept has carried over to another project I'm creating using web technologies (BabylonJS)

 I'll eventually post more details on my website: [timcool.me](https://www.timcool.me)